 If you have tickets you do not need to do anything, all tickets remain valid for the new date.
-If you can no longer attend, please email the Box Office on email@example.com to request a refund by the end of April 2020.
-You can also choose your refund in the form of a credit to your Reading Arts Account that can be used towards any future booking.
+If you can no longer attend, please email the Box Office on email@example.com to request a refund or credit.
+If you choose your refund in the form of a credit to your Reading Arts Account that can be used towards any future booking.
 Your credit will be valid for an extended period of 3 years giving you even more opportunity to enjoy a fantastic show with us in the future.

 ~ ~ ~

 Celebrating their final year as Europeans, island-monkeys Becca and Louise got invited to the 2018 European Capital of Culture in Malta, having missed out on Hull last year.
 They went to drink rum with Brits abroad but found a lot more than they expected.

 Lads on tour Sh!t Theatre want to talk about home, your home, what we are doing in your home, what you might be doing in our home and how cheap the beers are.
 From our small island in the sea to another small island in the sea, Sh!t Theatre found mystery and murder in the fight to be European.

 Here it is: another excuse for the multi award-winning Sh!t Theatre to get drunk on stage.

 Co-commissioned by South Street.